 5. Weekly and monthly goal lists

-At the beginning of each week, write a few goals in your schedule.
+At the beginning of each week, write a few goals in your planner.
 Then check last month’s list and see how many you finished and which projects you need to keep working on this month.